victorfeijo/rails-starter/README.md

 ## Installation

-Making sure that you have all the requirements fullfiled you can proceed with the installation.
+Make sure that you have all the requirements fullfiled so you can proceed with the installation.

-First, install ruby's version 2.6.5 by using [RVM](https://rvm.io/rvm/install) or [rbenv](https://github.com/rbenv/rbenv).
+First, you need to install ruby's version 2.6.5 by using [RVM](https://rvm.io/rvm/install) or [rbenv](https://github.com/rbenv/rbenv).
 Example of installing with **RVM**:

 ```shell
 rvm install 2.6.5
 ```

-After that make sure that your current ruby version is 2.6.5:
+After that, make sure that your current ruby version is 2.6.5:

 ```
 ruby --version